-We're working on a photographic timeline of Besse Cooper's life which has never been made public.
-Archival quality of such historical photographs vary, but be assured we've got some real gems, including a recent discovery of a photo of Besse at age 5, made along with her extended family.
+We're working on a complete biography (hopefully to add interactive features to highlight some of Besse's achievements as well as give the reader richer historical context of how Besse experienced the world living from 1896-2012, as well as a photographic timeline of Besse Cooper's extraordinary life of 116 years (only 43 humans have been scientifically documented as living past the age of 115!) which has never been made public.
+Archival quality of such historical photographs vary, but be assured we've got some real gems, including a recent discovery of a photo of Besse at age 5, made along with her extended family in Tennessee.

 Since we're on the subject of photographs, the one to the right was taken when she was 103 years old, still living at home, in her beloved farmhouse.
 Here we see her enjoying a conversation with one of her grandchildren.

-Besse Cooper as a recent college graduate (of what is now East Tennessee State University), teacher and suffragette.
+Besse Cooper as a recent college graduate (of what is now East Tennessee State University), teacher and suffragette (one who struggled for women's right to vote).

 Circa 1917, Johnson City, Tennessee